 The Interface as Sign

 Consider df.join(other, on="key").
 The syntax denotes a logical operation — a relational join with clear set-theoretic semantics.
-But what the syntax produces in the mind of an experienced engineer is something richer: an expectation of uniform cost, transparent execution, and predictable scaling.
-Peirce called this the interpretant — the meaning the sign produces in its interpreter, not just the formal definition of the operation but the practical expectations accumulated through prior systems.
+But what the syntax produces in the mind of an experienced engineer is something richer: an expectation of predictable cost, transparent execution, and uniform scaling.
+In Peirce’s triadic model of the sign — where every sign consists of a representamen (the sign-vehicle itself), an object (what the sign stands for), and an interpretant (the meaning the sign produces in its interpreter) — this accumulated expectation is the interpretant: not just the formal definition of the operation but the practical assumptions carried forward from prior systems.
 The practitioner brings to the interface not just its definition but the full weight of past experience with databases and dataframe APIs that behaved consistently.

-Eco’s concept of the Model Reader adds a further dimension.
-Every text, Eco argued, constructs a model reader — it presupposes a specific set of competencies, knowledge, and interpretive habits.
+Eco’s concept of the Model Reader gives this observation its theoretical form.5 Every text, Eco argued, presupposes a model reader — a specific set of competencies, knowledge, and interpretive habits.
 The text inscribes a particular reader into its structure.
+The model reader is not a real person but a textual strategy: the set of competencies the text assumes in order to function as intended.

 But data systems at scale require a different reader — someone who understands file layout, partition statistics, shuffle cost, and optimizer visibility.
-That reader was not constructed by the interface.
-They had to construct themselves, through failures and performance autopsies and the gradual accumulation of knowledge that no documentation quite captures.
+That reader was not presupposed by the interface.
+They had to become that reader themselves, through failures and post-mortems and the gradual accumulation of knowledge that no documentation quite captures.

-Terry Winograd and Fernando Flores, in Understanding Computers and Cognition (1986), gave a precise name to this moment: breakdown.
-A system functions smoothly as long as the user and the system share an implicit interpretive horizon.
+The dictionary/encyclopedia distinction explains the structure of the gap.
+But it does not yet name the moment when the gap becomes visible to the practitioner.
+Terry Winograd and Fernando Flores, drawing on Heidegger’s analysis of tools and transparency, gave that moment a precise name: breakdown.7 A system functions smoothly as long as the user and the system share an implicit interpretive horizon.
 When that horizon fractures, the user is forced to confront the machinery they had been trusting invisibly.
 The breakdown is not a system failure — it is a failure of the shared interpretive frame.

 This is exactly what happens when a Spark job runs for six hours instead of twenty minutes, or when a MERGE rewrites a terabyte of data to update a thousand rows.
 The system has not failed.
 The interpretive frame has.
 The engineer must reconstruct, from query plans and executor logs, a physical model the interface was designed to hide.

-The gap between the reader the interface assumes and the reader the system actually requires is the central source of performance pathology in modern data engineering.
+The gap between the reader the interface assumes and the reader the system actually requires is a central source of performance pathology in modern data engineering.

 Four Fracture Points